Last updated 8 February 2023

-The Sustainable Planning Act 2009 (Qld) (Sustainable Planning Act) provides a formal procedure for objecting to an impact-assessable development by making a submission during the notification period (s 305 Sustainable Planning Act).
+The Development Assessment Rules provide a formal procedure for objecting to an impact-assessable development by making a submission during the notification period.

 Code-assessable development does not allow formal objection rights, but members of the public can still write to the local government and lobby their councillors.

 Sometimes, people only become aware that a particular development is proposed when bulldozers arrive at the land and start clearing it or demolishing buildings on it.
 It is difficult to stop development at this late stage, and the damage may be done before there is time to react.
 It is therefore important to know when a public notice of a proposed development is required and how to find out about a proposed development if public notice is not required.

 A proposal to carry out impact-assessable development must be publicly notified (see Advertising requirements).
 The notice that is placed on the land must explain the type of development that is proposed and where to find out more information about it.

 Code-assessable development generally does not require notification, so it is harder to know about it before the development actually begins.
 A person should contact the relevant local government if they suspect that a code-assessable development has been made.

 Any person can oppose an impact-assessable development application by making a submission to the relevant assessment manager and appealing against a decision to approve the development to the Planning and Environment Court.
 The assessment manager should be able to advise if a specific development application is impact assessable.

 Although the community has no formal rights to make submissions or appeal approvals of developments that are not impact assessable, an informal submission can be made to the relevant assessment manager and referral agencies.
 Although this does not give any rights to appeal the decision, it at least makes it possible for the public’s views to be considered.

 Only a properly made submission for an impact assessable development gives a submitter a right to appeal against a decision.